 <!-- Document360 Knowledge Base assistant End -->

-Making the button open the widget
+Step 5: Make the button open the widget

-Using Pure JavaScript:
+Using pure JavaScript:

 document.getElementById('doc360_help_btn').addEventListener('click', function () {